-PM in Chhattisgarh: Modi inaugurates Integrated Command, Control Centre in Naya Raipur
+Narendra Modi to unveil multiple projects in Chhattisgarh today

-Prime Minister Narendra Modi on Thursday arrived in Chhattisgarh's Raipur.
-He inaugurated the Integrated Command and Control Centre in Naya Raipur.

-He will dedicate the modernized & expanded Bhilai Steel Plant to the nation and address a public meeting in Bhilai.
+Prime Minister Narendra Modi on Thursday arrived in Chhattisgarh's Raipur to dedicate the modernized & expanded Bhilai Steel Plant to the nation and address a public meeting in Bhilai.

 Modi will dedicate the modernized and expanded Bhilai Steel Plant, to the nation.
 The modernization includes installation of cutting-edge technologies for improvement in productivity, yield, quality, cost competitiveness, energy efficiency and environmental protection.